art-in/cookbook/rust+yew/client/gotchas.md

 which is generally OK diagnostic, but...

-I want each of my UI components lay in separate folder (component can have personal assets like CSS files, images, etc.), and component definition lay in `.rs` file with same name
+I want each of my UI components lay in separate directory (component can have personal assets like CSS files, images, etc.), and component definition lay in `.rs` file with same name

 ```
 components/